cognitedata/reveal/README.md

 - Open app as regularly you do on [https://localhost:3000/platypus](https://localhost:3000/platypus)
 - Everything should be there and working

+## Toggling DMS versions

+The app will use the DMS V2 API by default.
+To use the DMS V3 API in local development, set the following in local storage: `ls.USE_FDM_V3: true`

 ## Additional commands

 To build: